 Are Bees Insects?

-A classification system is in place- but researchers sometimes disagree.
+Keep in mind that researchers sometimes disagree.
 It is not unusual for something to be classified in one category and then moved to another in a few years.

 As we group living things by certain shared characteristics, the categories begin as a broad group and narrow as we move down the list.